kpander/filerefs-js/README.md

     post: '" width="100%">',
     relativeBase: './image.jpg',
     relativeParams: '',
+    relativeHash: '',
     absolute: '/Users/name/path/to/wwww/base/image.jpg'
   }
 }
 ```

 Note that `<script src="https://google.com/something.js">` wasn't returned in the results, because it's not a local file.
 Any reference beginning with `http` will be ignored.

+Note that `<link href="/absolute/file.css">` is returned.
+It has an absolute path reference (it begins with `/`) and is assumed to be in the same folder as the given `basePath` key.

 Each primary key in the resulting object is the matched text with a local file in the source HTML.
 This is what you should use as the **search** value if you want to search/replace the value in the HTML.